abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 unlucky.
 We are completely dependent on gathering our own resources into doing something that is skillful, beneficial, and wholesome.
 So the opportunity for doing that which is wholesome is in itself what makes it a blessing in the world.
-The Pāḷi word *mahāmaṅgala* means the highest blessings.
+The Pāli word *mahāmaṅgala* means the highest blessings.
 The Mahāmaṅgala Sutta encourages the cultivation of that which is skillful: association with good people and developing inner virtues that are beneficial to both ourselves and others (Sn 2.4).
 When